waynchi/DopamineAPI_Android-Client/README.md

 <br><br>
 ##3.4) Place your action logic
 Nowe we need to write the reinforcment fuctions that we told the client about and plave the code in where it will run when the target action is completed.
+For this quick start, pick a target action that you can quickly trigger multiple times.
+We'd recomend a button on your home screen.

-**paste this code so that it will run whenever a suer completes your target action:**
+**paste this code so that it will run whenever a user completes your target action:**
 ```java

 def YouAreAwesome( ) = function to trigger notification with text "You're an awesome behavior designer!";